annie-kayal/project-4/README.md

 ### Planning & Set Up

 After deciding the idea of our project, we created an Entity Relationship Diagram to determine what relationships models had between them and what type of relationship these would be.
-This was incredibly important to decide early on in order to decifier how our database would be built.
+This was incredibly important stage to ensure how our database would be built.

 At this stage, we also decided the fields each of our models have within them, as illustrated below:

 <img src='https://i.imgur.com/9G9yg80.png'>

 Having successfully planned our project, we could move on creation.
-We must create a Django project which would include the two apps we decided to have.
+Our first step would be to create a Django project which would include our two apps.
 The project contains its own set of URLS which we would use to distinguish the API endpoints to retrieve any data from our apps.
 The project also contains settings where we configured the apps, middleware, databases, our custom made user model, and authentication to be included in our apps.

 Django comes with a built-in CMS whereby an administrative user can directly add, update and delete database records.
+We also used Django REST framework to build the API as it has powerful functionality but also allows for customisation all the way down.

 However, in order to access Django’s CMS, a superuser needed to be created aswell as our apps.
 For each app created, a URL, model, and views Python files would be made automatically.
 These apps were then need to be included into the project’s installed apps to track changes.